 Students will march in the footsteps of activists, dialogue with Civil Rights leaders, and visit museums, monuments, and churches.

 Students will be immersed in the current and past culture of social change.

 While connecting with past organizers and historic sites, students will be inspired to engage in community action.

-The next Freedom Summer trip class is currently scheduled for May 13 through 27, 2020.
+The next Freedom Summer trip class is tentatively scheduled for May 2021.

 Please note that this class requires mandatory travel during those dates.
 Additionally, the class will meet 3-4 times during the Spring semester (dates and times to be determined.)
 In addition to tuition costs, students should expect to pay an additional $1,500 to cover travel, hotel, and food expenses.
 If approved, registration for this course requires a $300 deposit due by mid-January.
 The deposit will be applied towards your prepaid travel cost total.

-For further information, or to answer specific questions, please contact Monica Tetzlaff at the phone number of email address listed below.
+For further information, or to answer specific questions, please contact Monica Tetzlaff or Darryl Heller at the phone number or email address listed below.